St Aidan's Catholic Academy: Houses and uniform

 St Aidan's has forms into which each year is divided.
-The forms, which form houses are: Aquin and Bede making Ashbrook House, Corby and Fisher making Corby House and More, David and Rice making Brookfield House.
+The forms, which form houses are: Aquin and Bede making Ashbrooke House, Corby and Fisher making Corby House and More, David and Rice making Brookfield House.
 The school is split into two main buildings: the main school, which caters mainly for boys up to Year 11, and the Briery, which housed the Sixth Form until the Sixth Form joined with sister school St Anthony's under one umbrella.

 Controversy

 In 2016, an ex-pupil of St Aidan's school was paid £17,000 compensation by the Congregation of Christian Brothers after claiming two members of the Christian Brothers abused him at school in the 1960s.
 Other ex-pupils have come forward and made similar claims.